John Flood (cricketer)

-John Wellesley Flood (3 November 1883 in Yorketown, South Australia, Australia – 21 March 1929 in Rabaul, New Britain, Papua New Guinea) was an Australian-born Irish cricketer.
+John Wellesley Flood (3 November 1883 in Yorketown, South Australia, Australia – 21 March 1929 in Rabaul, Territory of New Guinea) was an Australian-born Irish cricketer.
 A right-handed batsman and right-arm fast-medium bowler, he played just once for the Ireland cricket team, in a first-class match against Scotland in July 1909.
 His combined score in the two innings of his only match was 25, with his top score being 16 runs.